 |

 Completely suppress output.
-This is the same as no argument would have been passed to --quiet.
+This is the if same as no argument would have been passed to --quiet.

 |